What is Marketing Resource Management?

 3. Development and Housing of Digital Marketing Assets

-By replacing approval processes with a template-based approach that provides brand-approved assets and copy, channel partners can slash the time needed to get brand-compliant local campaigns to market.
+By replacing approval processes with a template-based approach that provides brand-approved digital marketing assets and copy, channel partners can slash the time needed to get brand-compliant local campaigns to market.

 4. Deployment